 Full frame, half frame, and bifocal reading glasses have different benefits.
 Depending on your needs, one might better suit you.

 With fully magnified readers, the entire lens has the power of your choice throughout.
-These are best for people who only need help seeing up-close or for those who will only be wearing their reading glasses for a short period of time.
+These are best for people who only need help to see up-close or for those who will only be wearing their reading glasses for a short period of time.

-Bifocal reading glasses bring you the best of both worlds–a magnified lower lens for up-close viewing and an unmagnified lens on top.
+Bifocal reading glasses bring you the best of both worlds.
+Bifocal readers have unmagnified lenses which also contain inserts with the magnification of your choice in the lower portion of the lenses.
 This allows you to see both near and far without taking your glasses off, making bifocals an ideal choice for multitaskers.
 Imagine this: You can read while watching television and keep your glasses on after perusing the dinner menu.

 Did you know?
-Fully magnified and bifocal readers are also available in tinted sunglass versions called sun readers, which are perfect for reading by the pool or skimming the baseball lineup.
+Fully magnified and bifocal readers are also available in tinted sunglass versions called reading sunglasses, which are perfect for reading by the pool or skimming the baseball lineup.

 Still Stumped When It Comes to Buying Readers?